XYGaoG/Graph-Condensation-Papers/README.md

 <a name="Contact" />

 ## Contact
 For any inquiries or suggestions regarding this repository, please don't hesitate to contact us.
-You can reach us via email at xinyi.gao@uq.edu.au or by opening an issue on this repository.
+You can reach us by opening an issue on this repository.

 Thank you for your interest in the Graph Condensation Papers Repository.
 We hope you find it valuable for your research and exploration.